 DOAV maintains a single plant at Richmond International Airport, consisting of an administrative office building and an aircraft hangar.
-The hangar roof has recently been replaced and its floor refurbished.
-In addition, improvements to the aircraft apron pavement and underground drainage system have been completed, along with energy improvements (electrical and plumbing) and physical security upgrades at both facilities.
-Future initiatives include inspection and refurbishment of the administration building's roof (now 20 years old), and improvements to the aircraft hangar.
+Future initiatives include inspection and refurbishment of the administration building's roof (now 23 years old), routine exterior facility repairs, and modernizations to the two buildings to improve functionality and the customer experience.